Arsh1101/CyberFest-2023-April/00.PythonConfig/ConfigurePython.md

 Let me show you how: 😎

-1. Ask Python gently to create and virtual environment wherever you want: 🤫
+1. Ask Python gently to create an virtual environment wherever you want: 🤫
 **Unix based**
 `python -m venv wow`
 **Windows**